 One day soon, the Gate-King Industrial Park will transform the south side of Newhall into a vibrant economic engine for Santa Clarita.
 Located on 508 acres between Pine Street and Sierra Highway, the new business park will create 7,000 jobs and boost the city's inventory of television and film production facilities.
 Natural features of the land will be preserved, and fully half of the property will be deeded to the city of Santa Clarita as permanent open space.

-The business park is a partnership of three primary landowners: Longtime real-estate investor Hank Arklin; Eternal Valley Memorial Park; and Mark Gates, whose family has owned the bulk of the property since 1957, when Mark's father bought it for $1.1 million from the heirs of Henry Clay Needham.
+The business park is a partnership of three primary landowners: Longtime real-estate investor Hank Arklin; Eternal Valley Memorial Park; and Mark Gates, whose family has owned the bulk of the property since 1957, when Mark's father bought it for $1.1 million from a speculator who had just bought it from the heirs of Henry Clay Needham.

 The Needham name is largely forgotten in Santa Clarita today.
 But once upon a time, Henry Needham could have laid claim to the title of the valley's most prominent citizen, had he been so inclined.